Are you dreaming of learning how to paint?

 "Country Barns"Painting has been my passion for more than 40 years.

-My work has earned multiple Best of Show awards, including for “Country Barns.”
+My work has earned multiple Best of Show awards, including “Country Barns” (above).

 I created Art by Carol May to share the joy of painting and to help you learn with friendly, step-by-step tutorials.

 Get inspired by completed works in watercolor and oils, from turtles to landscapes.
-See what’s possible when you apply these techniques.
+See what’s possible when you apply the techniques.

 Should I Start with Oil, Alkyd, Watercolor, or Acrylic Paint?